Guide: Resources and Forms

 - Foster Panel

 - Policies and procedures

 Allegations against foster carers

-Where carers are subject to serious allegations, no further children will be placed with them until the matter has been fully investigated.
-The Localities responsible for the children accommodated by the Foster Carers will judge whether it is safe to leave the children with them, or whether they should be removed.
+Where carers are subject to serious allegations, no further children are placed with them until the matter has been fully investigated.
+The Localities responsible for the children accommodated by the foster carers will judge whether it is safe to leave them, or whether they should be removed.
 The children’s safety in such situations is paramount.
 Care will be taken to consider the impact on a child or young person of removing them from the placement.
 The views of young people able to understand the situation will also be considered.
 Making the decision to remove children is not taken lightly, and will rest with the Care Manager and Practice Manager, or with the members of a strategy meeting as appropriate.

 Once an investigation is completed, and those involved in the strategy meeting have carefully considered the information available, decisions will be made as to what should happen next.
 The outcomes listed under Complaints apply.

 The most serious outcome for foster carers would be a referral of the complaint to the Crown Prosecution Service for consideration of serious charges.
 In these circumstances, children or young people placed by the Local Authority will be removed.

 The worst situation is where there is no clear conclusion, because the evidence is one person’s word against another.
 The Social Services Department then has to decide, on the balance of probabilities, whether the allegation has occurred or not – and whether, with no proof either way, it can risk the placement of further children with the carers.

 As with all serious complaints, recommendations regarding carers’ possible de-registration will be taken at the Foster Care Approval Panel, and referred to the agency decision maker for a final decision.